 Financial Empowerment and Resilience Network (FERN)

-This model is informed by:
+This model was informed by:

 - the Capability Approach (Sen 2001)